rakadityas/auth-lab/01-oauth2/README.md

 account-takeover bugs.
 Know this distinction cold; it is the most common interview question in this space.

+### ELI5 — in simple words

+You stay at a hotel.
+You do not give your house key to the hotel cleaner.
+Instead, the hotel gives the cleaner a **key card** that opens only your room, only this week.

+OAuth works the same way.
+You want a photo-printing app to read your photos from Google.
+You do NOT give the app your Google password.
+Instead:

+1. The app sends you to Google.
+2. You log in **at Google** (the app never sees your password).
+3. Google asks: "Allow this app to read your photos?"
+You say yes.
+4. Google gives the app a limited **token** (the key card): photos only, for a limited time.

+The rest of this module is about the details that keep this safe: how the token travels, how a thief could steal it on the way, and the extra locks (PKCE, `state`, exact redirect URLs) that stop each theft.
+You will run the whole flow step by step with real requests and watch the thefts fail.

 ---

 ## 1. The four roles